 I’m happy to report that my new eBook is finished!
-The book is being reviewed before publication, which is scheduled for the second week of May.
-The title is How to Create Websites for Smartphones, Tablets, Laptops and more, and it will be available on the Amazon Kindle.
+The title is How to Create Websites for Smartphones, Tablets, Laptops and more, and it is available on Amazon.

 Below is the introduction to the book.
 My intent is to share my knowledge with my community of fellow communicators, up-and-coming communicators and others who are communicating messages via the web.
 I hope that everyone finds a valuable tip that can aid them greatly in accomplishing their goals.